glasnt/wail2ban/README.md

 wail2ban is a real-time event sink for these messages.
 As messages come in, wail2ban takes note of the time of the attempt and the IP used in the attempt.
 Given enough attempts in a specific period of time, wail2ban will generate a firewall rule to block all access to the client machine for a certain period of time.

-In a default setup, if an IP attempts 5 failed passwords in a 2 minute period, they get banned from attempting again for 5 minutes.
+In a default setup, if an IP attempts 5 failed passwords in a 2 minute period, they get banned from attempting again for a period of time.

+How long?
+Well, that depends on how many times they've been banned before!

+There is a file called BannnedIPLog.ini that will keep a count of how many times an IP has been banned.

+First Offense: 5 minutes
+Second Offense: 25 minutes
+Third Offense: 2 hours
+n Offense: 5 ^ n minutes

+This allows for scaling of bans, but prevent permenant bans, which may cause issues in the future as IPs are reassigned around the blagosphere.

 failsafes
 ---------